A Very Personal Food Tour of Rome

 Finding the very best dish in Rome is a Sisyphean task.
 Seriously.
 Roman food is well represented, and rightfully so - old school, new style, street food, Michelin - all over the city, and lately, there is always something new popping up so searching for "the best" is an endless journey.
 A great restaurant in Rome is an always-changing sum of mood, weather, ambition, expectations, patience, hankering, quality, location, ambience and a few more inexplicables that are relevant often only in that particular moment.
 With that in mind, I don't look for the Best, I'm looking for an experience and a surprise, like the perfect plate of puntarelle, a surprise sanguinella (blood orange) gelato or a satisfying sandwich, exactly why I jumped to the task when Alexandra Romanoff of OneMoreDish asked me to create a food itinerary for day trip to Rome.

-Since Alexandra's flight arrived four hours late and she only had eyes for eating as much as possible, I focused on efficiency.
+Alexandra only has eyes for eating as much as possible, so I focused on efficiency.
 Conveniently for us, my backyard at Campo de' Fiori is the perfect place to start any food quest, a central HQ to walk to all corners of Aurelian's Rome.
-And walk we did, our journey took us to stand-up and sit-down spots in Campo, Trevi, Trastevere and Testaccio, and back, each no more than a 30-minute light strut from my home base.
-Grouped by food genre (so you can pick and choose whatever your fancy), here's where, why and what we ate:
+Our journey took us to stand-up and sit-down spots in Campo, Trevi, Trastevere and Testaccio, and back, each no more than a 30-minute light strut from my home base.
+Grouped by food genre (so you can pick and choose at your fancy), here's where, why and what we ate:

-Stop No. 4 La Renella Our fourth stop of the day turned out to be a serendipitous blast from the past.
+La Renella A serendipitous blast from the past.
 Long ago, when I lived in the neighborhood, I ate a slice of pizza al taglio from Renella everyday, vowing it was the best.
-And then I moved out and moved on to other forni and panifici, forgetting about my beloved Renella.
-Thanks to Alexandra insisting we short cut through Trastevere's Piazza Trilussa, I found myself walking up via del Moro and enveloped in that mesmerizing freshly baked pizza aroma.
+I evenutally moved out of Trastevere and moved on to other forni and panifici, forgetting about my beloved Renella.
+Thanks to our spur of the moment food tour, we short cut through Trastevere's Piazza Trilussa, I found myself walking up via del Moro and enveloped in that mesmerizing freshly baked pizza aroma.
 My recall kicked in and Renella became our surprise stop: a slice of pizza rossa (light tomato sauce) with roasted peppers, a smattering of parsley and flakes of fior di latte cheese, which we took to go, enjoying it as we crossed Piazza Santa Maria in Trastevere.

-Stop No. 3 Baffetto 2 For our third stop, following gelato and a bowl of pasta, we knew we wanted something light, easy and near - pizza romana at Baffetto 2.
-With so much talk about "the best pizza" in Rome and flour this and that, I've lost track and stick with old faithful Baffetto 2, a no-frills neighborhood pizzeria.
+Baffetto 2 Alexandra asked for something light, easy and near by.
+Easy enough, pizza romana at Baffetto 2.
+With so much talk about "the best pizza" in Rome and waxing poetic on flour, I've lost track of where I'm supposed to eat pizza.
+Instead, I stick with old faithful Baffetto 2, a no-frills neighborhood pizzeria.
 We've known the pizzaiolo for a few years and he knows so we like our pizzas extra thin and crispy, so we are never disappointed.
 And it constantly stands up to the Bellardini Test, a centuries-old method of assessing dough quality and consistency by holding out a slice out horizontal to see how well and long its holds out [tried and true pefected by Ettore Bellardini of Antiqua Tours ].
 Our choice for the quest was an extra crispy pizza bianca (white pizza- cheese with no tomato sauce) and fiori di zucca, zucchini followers with no anchovies (Alexandra's preference, not mine).

 Location: Campo de' Fiori.

-Stop No. 2 Roscioli Everybody loves Roscioli.
-Over the years, it has become the Name in the Rome food scene and one of those not-to-miss salumeria.
-Its popularity means you have to book in advance, and in the summer time, that usually means a week or more ahead of time, or fall in line with the pedestrian-traffic-stopping queue on via dei Giubbonari.
+Roscioli Everybody loves Roscioli.
+Over the years, its name alone has become synonymous with Rome and its food scene as the not-to-miss salumeria.
+Roscioli's popularity means advance booking, usually means a week or more ahead of time, or fall in line with the pedestrian-traffic-stopping queue on via dei Giubbonari.
 And with good reason: the pastas are to die for.
-Since it was our second stop of the day (and we had to book a seat at Roscioli's nextdoor caffe), we decided to order light, choosing caciopepe instead of its award-winning carbonara.
-For those who have not yet tasted caciopepe, it is the ideal comfort food of pepper, cheese and pasta and Roscioli does it to perfection- freshly cracked black and red pepper, piquant pecorino and fresh pasta.
+We snuck in seat at Roscioli's nextdoor caffe (ask Tommaso for the restaurant menu) and ordered light, choosing caciopepe instead of its award-winning carbonara.
+For those who have never tasted caciopepe, it is the ideal comfort food which Roscioli does it to perfection- freshly cracked black and red pepper, piquant pecorino and fresh pasta.

 Location: Campo de' Fiori